-Some years ago, I was asked how a person might overcome childhood abuse.
-I explained that when a parent abuses a child, it’s as if he or she sets them on a track like a train.
+I was asked how a person might overcome childhood abuse.
+When a parent abuses a child, it’s as if he or she sets them on a track like a train.
 If that train does not work to jump that track, that’s it.
 It will run on that track for an entire lifetime.
 Like this…

 Your dad tells you that you’re ugly and worthless.
 You think you’re ugly and worthless.
 You continue to think it and have it impact you, on and on and on for the rest of your life.

 I was pissed off when I realized this.
 There was no way I was going to let an abusive parent own my life in that way so I jumped the track.
 It was a choice!

 Also, it’s one thing to jump the track and go your own way – the way of your choosing.
 That’s good, but there’s more to do.
 To totally recover and thrive in your life, you have to figure out what you were truly designed to do, before someone decided to interfere and subvert you on your natural path for their selfish agenda.
 This is not the easiest thing to do!

 I’am talking about the difference between doing what you want to do, your own way, as opposed to excavating what you were truly meant to do.